morganhein/autostart.sh/USAGE.md

 * TARGET_PATH    = Target for symlinks
 * SOURCE_PATH    = Source for symlinks

+#### Available environment variables available in cmd lines
+- sudo: if sudo should be enabled for commands
+- pkg: pkg name
+- installer: the name of the installer being used
+- sudo: inserts sudo if enabled
+- link_dest: the link destination for link creation
+- link_src: the source directory containing original files to link to
+- config_path: the path to the config file

 ## Packages
 Package names, when defined in an `install` option for a task, are assumed to be the name used when installing that particular package.
 However, this can be overridden so that a single package name can resolve to platform/os specific package names.